CDCgov/prime-reportstream/prime-router/docs/standard-operating-procedures/update-observation-mapping-table.md

 <br>1.)
 [LOINC terms for SARS-CoV-2 AOE questions](https://loinc.org/sars-cov-2-and-covid-19/)<br>
 2.)
 [Public health laboratory ask at order entry panel](https://loinc.org/81959-9)<br>

+## Updating the table
+There are two ways to update the table.

+1.)
+Automatically using the Value Set Authority Center (VSAC) API <br>
+2.)
+Manually by downloading and manipulated the table locally

+In the event that an update to the RCTC introduces a new valueset, or we need to map a code that does not exist in the RCTC such as a local code or AOE, we will need to update the table manually for the time being.
+This is accomplished by downloading the table locally to a CSV file and then add or remove rows as needed.
+The Condition Code System for any mappings added ad-hoc (included the AOEs) should be labled as "ReportStream" since they do not come from any standardized ValueSet.

+*********Important, ensure that when editing the file locally, entries containing longer codes do not get converted to a different format (If editing in excel, it will attempt to use scientific notation for longer numeric values)*********

+All tables should be updated in staging first using any of the below methods and smoke tests run against staging prior to pushing changes to production.
+In order to run the smoke tests use the ./prime test CLI command.
+Steps to run this tests against the staging environment can be found in the "Deployment Process" document pinned to the top to #prime-reportstream-deployment channel or in the [running-tests document](https://github.com/CDCgov/prime-reportstream/blob/master/prime-router/docs/getting-started/running-tests.md).
+In order to run any commands against the remote environments, you will first need to run the ./prime login --env <prod-or-staging> CLI command to obtain an access token.

-## Updating RCTC valuesets
+### Updating RCTC valuesets

 The RCTC valuesets are updated regularly.
 These valuesets are stored in the Value Set Authority Center (VSAC) and can be accessed via an [API](https://www.nlm.nih.gov/vsac/support/usingvsac/vsacsvsapiv2.html).
 In order to update the table automatically using the VSAC API you will need a UMLS license (free).
-To obtain a liscense follow these steps: <br>
+To obtain a license follow these steps: <br>

 1.)
 Visit the [VSAC Support Center](https://www.nlm.nih.gov/vsac/support/index.html)
 2.)
 Click on "Request a UMLS License" under "How to Use VSAC"